Barry Jenkins: 2000s–2010s: Early work

 Jenkins' first film was his 2001 short My Josephine, which follows the romantic life of a young Arabic-speaking man, following the September 11 attacks.
 Previously he had fretted over his chances of success due to his racial and class identity, but My Josephine demonstrated that "I could do the work to make myself as accomplished as anyone else".
-He then explored black children being tried as adults for the deaths of their peers in Little Brown Boy.
+He then explored Black children being tried as adults for the deaths of their peers in Little Brown Boy.

-He'd later follow it up with Medicine for Melancholy.
+He would later follow it up with Medicine for Melancholy.
 The film, which has been linked to the mumblecore scene, stars Wyatt Cenac and Tracey Heggins.
 The impetus being the lack of low-budget mumblecore films which featured African-Americans, Jenkins recalled that the movie represented the "place where I was both physically, emotionally, and mentally".
 Well received by critics, the film underwent "the usual tour of festivals garnering its share of nominations, reviews, small awards and limited release distribution in major cities in 2009 and 2010".

-Following Medicine for Melancholy, Jenkins wrote multiple scripts: an epic for Focus Features about "Stevie Wonder and time travel" and adaptations of If Beale Street Could Talk and a memoir by Bill Clegg.
+Following Medicine for Melancholy, Jenkins wrote multiple scripts: a time travel epic for Focus Features and adaptations of If Beale Street Could Talk and a memoir by Bill Clegg.
 He later worked as a carpenter and co-founded Strike Anywhere, an advertising company.
 In 2011, he wrote and directed Remigration, a sci-fi short film about gentrification.
 Jenkins became a writer for HBO's The Leftovers, about which he has said, "I didn't get to do much."
 In 2012, he received a United States Artists Fellowship grant.
 During this time period, he reckoned he matured as both a person and an artist.
 The lack of fruition with his scripts led him to consider if he was unable to produce another film; his next feature, he said, "just came to me".